If you have ever visited online discussion forums for stocks or cryptocurrencies, then you’ve probably come across

 For example, if someone says that Bitcoin is going “to the moon”, then it means that they believe the price is going to explode upward.

-Note how we put the words “they think” and “they believe” in bold.
-This is because these are predictions.
-In other words, do not put your life savings into a stock just because some random Internet user says that it is going to the moon.
+In other words, do not put your life savings into a stock just because some random Internet user thinks that it is going to the moon.

 To make a long story short: Basing your investments on how many “to the moon” comments there are is not a good strategy.